 Past nominations remain active for several years; anyone nominated but not yet selected will continue to be considered along with any new nominations.
 Previous nominations may be expanded with new information.

-Nominations may be sent back by mail (BSAA, 2035 Monroe Avenue, Rochester, NY 14618), fax (585-248-3638) or e-mail ([email protected]).
-For a copy of the nomination form in Word, BSAA-BHS Alum Hall of Fame Nomntn, or as a PDF, BSAA-BHS Alum Hall of Fame Nomntn.
-Nomination forms also are available at the BSAA’s Alumni Resource Center in the 12 Corners Elementary School building (2035 Monroe Avenue).
-To receive a nomination form by mail, call (585) 442-6055 and leaving your name and mailing address.
+Nominations may be made year-round and sent back by mail (BSAA, 2035 Monroe Avenue, Rochester, NY 14618), fax (585-248-3638) or e-mail ([email protected]).
+For a copy of the nomination form in Word, click here: BSAA-BHS Alum Hall of Fame Nomntn, or as a PDF: BSAA-BHS Alum Hall of Fame Nomntn.
+Nomination forms also are available at the BSAA’s Kay Heinrich Clark Alumni Resource Center in the 12 Corners Elementary School building (2035 Monroe Avenue).
+To receive a nomination form by mail, call (585) 442-6055 and leave your name and mailing address.